 Introduction to Docker in Linux

-Docker is an operating system level virtualization program that is developed by Docker Inc. It was purely written in Go programming language.
+Docker is an operating system-level virtualization program that Docker Inc develops.
+It was purely written in the Go programming language.
 It was licensed under Apache License and freemium software as a service in the form of binaries.
 It supports several platforms such as ARM in different versions and Windows, UNIX based operating systems.
 Docker was initially released in the year March 2013.
-The source code of Docker is hosted on Github repository.
+The source code of Docker is hosted on the Github repository.

-Docker is an OS-level virtualization software and it supports Linux and Windows operating system.
-To use Docker on Linux, Ubuntu instance has to be used.
-Correct Linux kernel version has to be ensured to present before installing Docker on Linux operating system.
+It is an OS-level virtualization software, and it supports Linux and Windows operating systems.
+To use Docker on Linux, the Ubuntu instance has to be used.
+In addition, the correct Linux kernel version has to be ensured to present before installing Docker on Linux operating system.
 Docker also has a Docker Registry hub that has a list of services before using it.

 How to use Docker on Linux?

-Docker can be used on Linux once the installation of the Docker is completed on the Linux operating system.
-To use docker there will be few docker commands to be run.
-To run docker services, use docker run <service-name> command.
+It can be used on Linux once the installation of the Docker is completed on the Linux operating system.
+To use docker, there will be few docker commands to be run.
+To run docker services, use the docker run <service-name> command.
 All the docker services are based on Docker images.
 Before running any service, it needs to check the Docker image configuration correctly.

 How does Docker in Linux make working so easy?

-Docker has several components in its architecture like Software, Objects, and Registries.
-The process and container objects in the Docker are maintained by Software component.
+It has several components in its architecture like Software, Objects, and Registries.
+The Software component maintains the process and container objects in the Docker.
 Objects are the group of several entities that will form together as a Docker application.
-It simply integrates the complete application as a one.
+It simply integrates the complete application as one.

 Working with Docker in Linux

-Docker on Linux can be functioned by following few steps of installing the Docker software in Linux operating system.
+Docker on Linux can be functioned by following few steps of installing the Docker software in the Linux operating system.
 The installation process and usage of the Docker Software can be handled by using the command line option on the Linux operating system.
 Before running the installation commands to install Docker on Linux.
 All the necessary upgrades are to be checked before installing.
-Also, make sure that the server’s kernel is upgraded, a reboot if required can also be carried out.
+Also, make sure that the server’s kernel is upgraded; a reboot, if required, can also be carried out.

 - It improves scalability, efficiency, and high availability